fernanda-rabacal/fernanda-rabacal/README.md

 ### Hello 👋, I am Fernanda!
-I am a Front-end Developer
+I am a Full-Stack Developer

 Coffee lover and a seeker of new experiences.
 I am a proactive, self-taught, and communicative individual who is always striving to become the best version of myself as a developer.
 I am passionate about studying various programming skills, and currently, my strong skills lie in TypeScript, React.js, Next.js and React Native.
 Additionally, I am eager to delve into Node.js and MySQL to expand my knowledge further.
 I also possess basic experience in Laravel and PHP.